bcnubes/aardvarkbark/content/products/specialty-order-materials.md

 **GREEN ROOF MIX:** Proprietary blend of pumice, red cinders & fine compost meeting the parameters detailed in the table below.
 Needs to be crane hoisted in super sacks to roof top areas.

 Optimal soil mixes and depths for green roofs depend on site-specific factors including planting type, microclimate and structural support.
-Green roof plantings are commonly divided into two types: “Extensive” and “Intensive”.
-Examples of each are shown at right.